andehury/YOYO-Fusion/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ---

-## Acknowledgements

-- Uses Weiszfeld’s algorithm for geometric median.
-- Leverages Tukey’s biweight for outlier-resistant aggregation.

----

-## Feedback & Contributions

-Found a bug?
-Have an idea?
-Open an issue or PR.
-YOYO-Fusion is research-friendly and production-ready for model merging experiments.

----

 Note: This tool merges weights only.
 It does not merge tokenizers, configs, or generation settings—those are copied from the `config_dir` model.
 Always verify compatibility of input models (same architecture, vocab size, etc.).